twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt13-30-the-worst-danger%zh.rst

 [The life span in hells depends on the person and its type of action.
 Here, I would like to include a story in gist as food for thought.
 After the hermit Sumedha had the confirmation that he would become Gotama the Buddha in the future, his friend Megha left the lay life and became a hermit and student of Bodhisatta Sumedha.
 Past is a memory, now is the knowing and future is unknown.
 Unluckily for his downfall, a bad hermit went to their area and Megha met him and became a friend.
 Later he had disillusioned with the hermit life and returned to lay life.
 His life became worse and at last became an alcoholic and committed the heavy action of killing his own mother.
 After death, he fell into Mahā avīci hell.

 Bodhisatta Sumedha became Gotama the Buddha after he fulfilled the ten pāramīs for four incalculable and 100,000 aeons.
 At that time Megha was born as a big fish in the sea—possibly a whale.
 A boat carrying Buddhists encountered this huge fish in the sea; facing with this perilous situation, they cried out for help, calling out the name of Gotama the Buddha.
 After hearing the name of Gotama the Buddha, the animal went away.
 The name of the Buddha stirred up memories of his past; clinging to the Buddha, he passed on and was reborn as a human being in Bārāṇasī.
-He became a novice and arahant with the name of Dhammaruciya.
+He became a novice arahant with the name of Dhammaruciya.
 (Dhammaruciyattheraapadāna, Ap.ii.429f) There are many profound Dhammas for contemplation.
 Here I only want to mention two of them—wrong view and the uncertainty in saṃsāra.]

 ------

-revised on 2020-12-30
+revised on 2021-01-11

 ------